jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 *Red points are district centroids.
 Light blue points are locations where a crime occured.*

 ![]({{ site.baseurl }}/images/crimesByDistrict.png)
 *A satellite image of Boston whith crime points stratified by neighborhood.
-The points are spread thoughout almost all of the city.*
+The points are spread throughout almost all of the city.*

+#Model proposal: a Gaussian process